 Late and Retroactive Withdrawal Guidelines

 A late withdrawal is withdrawal from a course after the final date to drop classes.
-At the University of Memphis, this date falls around the middle of each semester.
+At the University of Memphis, beginning in Spring 2023, this date falls around the 75 percent mark of the semester.
 The late withdrawal period extends through the end of the next regular semester (fall or spring).
 The withdrawal is called a retroactive withdrawal if it occurs more than one regular semester (fall or spring) after the semester for which the withdrawal is requested.
 Once a degree has been completed and certified, changes to the academic record may only be made in instances where the University has made a transcript error.

 What is the purpose of the late withdrawal policy?

 The late withdrawal policy is designed to prevent a student from receiving an F in classes in which serious and unforeseen circumstances that occur after the official drop deadline make it impossible for the student to complete classes that semester.

 Before the withdrawal deadline, students can process a withdrawal on the web without seeking anyone else’s approval.
 The only exceptions are students who are on an athletic scholarship or under a contract due to academic suspension, high school deficiencies, or remediation.
 In those cases, the student should be sure to contact the appropriate office to discuss the ramifications of their plans before withdrawing from any courses.

 After the official withdrawal deadline, the student must obtain the approval for late withdrawals from the college in which the student is a major.
 Undeclared students must obtain approval from the Academic Advising Center.